 Getting new subscribers is hard work.
 Getting them to consider subscribing is one thing.
 Getting them to your sign-up form is another.
 And getting them to complete the process is yet another.
 If you’re fortunate enough to get someone to your sign-up form, that is not the time to baffle them with your ingenuity.
 The only information you need in order to send someone a newsletter is their email address.
 ANY other information you request is for your benefit, not theirs.

 Our own newsletter sign-up has a field asking subscribers to select their location from a drop-down list.
 It’s a recent addition and done completely for our benefit so we can send out event announcements specific to Nova Scotia or Saskatchewan.
 We don’t want to bother someone in Winnipeg with a free lunch and learn in Halifax.
 But that’s all about our needs because we are the ones choosing to send the announcement.
 While it’s an optional field, it still mucks up a smooth subscription process just a little.
 The work involved to add it was minimal.
 The determination to do it took a long time and the decision wasn’t made lightly.

-Auto-responder emails confirming subscription are also a no-no. Don’t send an email thanking people for signing up and especially don’t send a bunch of marketing spoof along with it.
+Auto-responder emails confirming subscription are also a no-no. Don’t send an email thanking people for signing up if that’s all you have to say.
 You’ve got them already.
 Don’t ruin it.
 Just give them what they signed up for.

 To keep your subscribers engaged, listen to feedback, watch your stats, and pay attention to what they’re interested in.
 Put your time and attention to making that the best experience possible.
 Your subscribe (and unsubscribe) process should be a ‘nothing’ experience in comparison.